 - A basic understanding of information security can help you avoid unnecessarily leaving your software and sites insecure and vulnerable to weaknesses that can be exploited for financial gain or other malicious reasons.
 These articles can help you learn what you need to know.

 - Insecure passwords

 - This page details the security mechanisms Firefox has put in place to warn users and developers of risks surrounding insecure passwords and password theft.

 - An HTTPS page that includes content fetched using cleartext HTTP is called a mixed content page.
 Pages like this are only partially encrypted, leaving the unencrypted content accessible to sniffers and man-in-the-middle attackers.

 - There are privacy and security risks associated with the Referer HTTP header.
 This article describes them, and offers advice on mitigating those risks.

 - Same-origin policy

-- The same-origin policy restricts how a document or script loaded from one origin can interact with a resource from another origin.
-It is a critical security mechanism for isolating potentially malicious documents.
+- The same-origin policy is a critical security mechanism that restricts how a document or script loaded from one origin can interact with a resource from another origin.

 - Secure contexts

 Workerfor which there is reasonable confidence that the content has been delivered securely (via HTTPS/TLS), and for which the potential for communication with contexts that are not secure is limited.